 According to the International Osteoporosis Foundation, this bone-weakening condition affects 44 million U.S. adults over the age of 50.
 And it's not just your hips and spine that are at risk: Dental problems like receding gums and tooth loss can also be caused by osteoporosis.

-Recommendation: Be sure that your diet contains adequate calcium and vitamin D to support bone health.
+The Remedy Rx: Be sure that your diet contains adequate calcium and vitamin D to support bone health.
 Talk to your doctor about what's right for you; they might provide a referral to a nutritionist, who can help you plan creative, satisfying meals (good news: many insurance companies cover that).
 Avoid smoking or excessive alcohol—both can weaken bones.
-(Do your joints ache?
-Here's a surprising reason why.)

 The risk of developing breast cancer increases as women age.
 By age 40, that risk is 3.5 times higher than it was at age 30.

 The Remedy Rx: After age 40, you should get an annual mammogram.
 Doing regular breast self-exams has been a bit controversial in recent years—some researchers say they haven't been proven to save lives.
 We say they can't hurt.
 At the very least, be aware of how your breasts look and feel, and alert your doctor to any changes, such as lumps, dimpling of the skin, or inversion of the nipple.

 Ovarian cancer is known as a silent killer because early detection is difficult.
 As you age, it's important to be vigilant about possible symptoms.
 According to the American Cancer Society, most ovarian cancers develop after menopause, and more than half of cases are in women over age 63.

 The Remedy Rx: If you experience bloating, pelvic or abdominal pain, or feel full quickly when eating, consult your doctor.
 If you have a family history of ovarian cancer, tell your doctor about it.
 He or she might decide that more extensive or periodic testing is necessary.